Bradley Smith (law professor): Federal Election Commission

 Because of his contrarian, deregulatory views on campaign finance, there was a strong objection to his nomination from reform advocates.
 The libertarian magazine Reason noted that virtually all reform advocates "agreed that he was the wrong person for the job".
 His nomination, however, received encouragement from supporters of campaign finance deregulation, such as the Cato Institute.

 As commissioner and, later, chairman of the FEC, Smith remained controversial, particularly in 2004, when, as chairman, he bucked the Republican Party and refused to support new regulations of "527 groups", organizations largely unregulated by campaign finance laws, that were generally believed to favour Democratic presidential candidate John Kerry.
-Smith's tenure was otherwise marked by efforts to reform the FEC's enforcement proceedings to provide greater due process rights for respondents, and a staunch stand against expansion of the law.
-Smith also supported the creation of an administrative fines program and an alternative dispute resolution office at the FEC.
 As commissioner, he maintained an active speaking schedule and continued to criticize campaign finance laws.
 He resigned from the FEC in August 2005 to return to teaching, writing in his resignation letter to President Bush, "Political activity is more heavily regulated than at any time in our nation's history."

-Post-FEC career
+Non-profit work

 After leaving the FEC, Smith returned to teaching at Capital University and founded a non-profit organization, the Center for Competitive Politics to promote deregulation of campaign finance.
-In 2017 the center changed its name to the Institute for Free Speech.
-Smith served as a senior fellow at the Goldwater Institute, a member of the Board of Scholars at the Mackinac Center for Public Policy, and a member of the board of trustees of the Buckeye Institute.
-He also sat on the advisory board of the Institute for Law and Politics at the University of Minnesota Law School, and serves on the editorial advisory board of the Election Law Journal.
+In 2017, the center changed its name to the Institute for Free Speech.
+Smith served as a senior fellow at the Goldwater Institute, a member of the Board of Scholars at the Mackinac Center for Public Policy, a member of the board of trustees of the Buckeye Institute, and a member of the Editorial Advisory Board of the Harvard Journal of Law and Public Policy.
+He also sat on the advisory board of the Institute for Law and Politics at the University of Minnesota Law School and serves on the editorial advisory board of the Election Law Journal.
 In 2007–08, he was an adviser on the Constitution and the Courts for the presidential campaign of Mitt Romney.

 "Unfree Speech" was cited in the Supreme Court's majority opinion in Citizens United v.
 Federal Election Commission, which held that corporations have a right to spend money in candidate elections.
 Smith's organization, the Center for Competitive Politics, was co-counsel for plaintiffs in SpeechNow.org v.
 Federal Election Commission, a 2010 Court of Appeals case that created Super PACs.
-In 2012 Commentary called him "the single most important voice in the fight to roll back restrictions on political speech."
-In May 2010 he was announced as one of four winners of the year's Bradley Prize, awarded annually by the conservative Lynde & Harry Bradley Foundation of Milwaukee, Wisconsin, "to innovative thinkers and practitioners whose achievements strengthen the legacy of the Bradley brothers."
+In 2012, Commentary called him "the single most important voice in the fight to roll back restrictions on political speech."
+In May 2010, he was announced as one of four winners of the year's Bradley Prize, awarded annually by the conservative Lynde & Harry Bradley Foundation of Milwaukee, Wisconsin, "to innovative thinkers and practitioners whose achievements strengthen the legacy of the Bradley brothers."

+Smith is a board member for American Edge, a lobbying group for the technology industry.

+Personal life

+In 2024, President Donald Trump retained Smith as an expert witness in his hush money trial.
+Smith ended up not testifying as Trump’s legal team chose not to call on him in light of restrictions placed on his testimony by Judge Juan Merchan.
+Trump repeatedly said that Smith "was not allowed to" testify.